ossf/wg-supply-chain-integrity/governance/CHARTER.md

 #### 9.4.1 Sandbox-tier seat elections

 The two Sandbox-tier seats are filled by election among nominees put forward by Sandbox-stage Technical Initiatives.
 Each Sandbox-stage TI may submit one nomination; a nominee need not be that TI's lead or designated representative.
-[Voting method, term length, election cadence, and tie-breaking: to be specified before Phase 2 begins.]
+Each Sandbox-stage TI casts one vote for up to two nominees; the two nominees with the most votes are elected.
+Terms are one year, with an election held annually, administered by the co-chairs.
+Ties are broken by random draw, administered and publicly recorded by the co-chairs.

 ## 10. Naming